HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 Additionally, a Hub is not responsible to prevent applications participating in exchanging structured information from causing inconsistencies in the information exchanged.
 For example, an inconsistency could arise if an application removes from the anchor context's content a resource which is referenced by another resource.
 The Hub may check `[FHIR resource]-update` requests for such inconsistencies and MAY reject the request with an appropriate error message; however, it is not required to do so.
 Additionally, a Hub MAY check for inconsistencies which it deems to be critical but not perform exhaustive validation.
 For example, a Hub could validate that the content in a `DiagnosticReport` anchor context always includes at least one primary imaging study.

-Clients wishing to exchange structured information MUST:
+Clients wishing to exchange structured information SHALL:

 1. Handle FHIRcast events for anchor context types it supports: [FHIR resource]-[open\|update\|close\|select]
 2. Use a `[FHIR resource]-open` request to open a new resource which becomes the anchor context